sriduth/ModSecurity-envoy/README.md

 Envoy base source: v1.10.0

-# Building Modsecurity
+# Building against Modsecurity (v3.0.1)

+## Why v3.0.1?

+**In the latest version there is an issue with some of the rule parsing logic.
+The c API allows users to gracefully handle the error while the C++ api breaks.

-Download the source of modsecurity and build with the following configuration options:
+Download the source of modsecurity checkout tag v3.0.1 and build with the following configuration options:

 ```sh
 ./configure --without-geoip --without-lua --without-curl --without-yajl